jofmi/agentpy/docs/overview.rst

 ############

 Agentpy comes with various tools to create, manipulate, and delete agents.
-The method :func:`Model.add_agents` can be used to initialize new agents.
+The classes :class:`AgentList` and :class:`AgentGroup`
-A list of all agents in a model can be accessed through :attr:`Model.agents`.
+can be used to initialize and contain agents.
-Lists of agents are returned as an :class:`AgentList`, which provides special features to access and manipulate the whole group of agents.
+These sequences provide special features to access and manipulate the whole group of agents.

 For example, when the model defined above calls :func:`self.agents.agent_method`, it will call the method :func:`MyAgentType.agent_method` for every agent in the model.